YannCebron/m68kplugin/docs/features/inspections.md

 ## Suppression

-A "special" line comment followed by the inspection ID to disable can be used to suppress false positives for specific places.
+A "special" marker comment followed by the ID of the inspection to disable can be used to suppress false positives for specific places.

 In the following snippet, `a7` will no longer be highlighted by _Usage of A7 register_ inspection: